 Microfinance is the provision of financial services to low-income people and a key pillar of improving financial inclusion globally.
 By providing access to financial services, microfinance helps low-income households generate income, build assets, manage consumption and manage risks.

 The World Bank estimates that approximately 1.7 billion adults, or approximately 31 per cent of the world adult population, do not have an account at a formal financial institution and are therefore financially excluded.

 Financially excluded adult women

 Using the World Bank’s data, there are estimated to be 365 million potential adult women clients made up of the low-income adult female population in ASA International’s existing thirteen operating countries.
-The Group views women earning broadly around U.S.$3.20 a day (which is the international poverty line for lower-middle income economies (as defined by the World Bank) and based on 2011 international prices).
+The Group views women earning broadly around U.S.$3.20 a day (which is the international poverty line for lower-middle income economies, as defined by the World Bank, and based on 2011 international prices) as potential clients.

 ASA International is well-placed to capture this significant breadth of opportunity by continuing to increase its market penetration.

 Large addressable market